smrgeoinfo/vocabulary/geochemistry/discoverability.md

 ### Implementation of metadata content items

-The following table maps the metadata content items described in the [[Metadata Content Requirements]{.underline}][2] section to the schema.org JSON-LD keys to use in metadata serialization.
+The following table maps the metadata content items described in the [Metadata Content Requirements](#mdcontent) section to the schema.org JSON-LD keys to use in metadata serialization.
 Some example metadata documents follow.
 The \'Obl.\' column specifies the cardinality obligation for the property; \'1\' means one value required; 1..\* means at least one value is required; 0..\* means the property is optional and more that one value can be provided.
 Properties implemented with a path that starts with /\"about\" are describing the resource, properties with path from / describe the metadata.

 +-----------------------------+----------+-----------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **CDIF content item**       | **Obl.** | **Schema.org implementation**                                         | **Scope note**                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |